Sustainable-Sanitation-Alliance/newsbox/README.md

 ## 1.4.
-Targeted API calls to categories and channels
+Targeted API calls to categories, channels and sources

 You can also retrieve the categories and channels named in the current config.json as a separate feed.